Large-Vocabulary Segmentation for Medical Images with Text Prompts: Abstract

 \section{Abstract}

-\textbf{Abstract.} In this study, we aim to build up a model that can \textbf{S}egment \textbf{A}nything in radiology scans, driven by \textbf{T}ext prompts, termed as \textbf{\model{}}.
-Our main contributions are three folds: (i) for dataset construction, we construct the first multi-modal knowledge tree on human anatomy, including \textbf{6502 anatomical terminologies}; Then we build up the largest and most comprehensive segmentation dataset for training, by collecting over \textbf{22K 3D medical image scans} from \textbf{72 segmentation datasets}, across \textbf{497 classes}, with careful standardization on both image scans and label space; (ii) for architecture design, we propose to inject medical knowledge into a text encoder via contrastive learning, and then formulate a universal segmentation model, that can be prompted by feeding in medical terminologies in text form; (iii) As a result, we have trained \textbf{\model{}-Nano}~(110M parameters) and \textbf{\model{}-Pro}~(447M parameters), demonstrating comparable performance to \textbf{72 specialist nnU-Nets} trained on each dataset/subsets.
-We validate \model{} as a foundational segmentation model, with better generalization ability on external~(unseen) datasets, and can be further improved on specific tasks after fine-tuning adaptation.
-Comparing with interactive segmentation model, for example, MedSAM, segmentation model prompted by text enables superior performance, scalability and robustness.
-As a use case, we demonstrate that \model{} can act as a powerful out-of-the-box agent for large language models, enabling visual grounding in clinical procedures such as report generation.
-All the data, codes, and models in this work have been released.
+\textbf{Abstract.} This paper aims to build a model that can \textbf{S}egment \textbf{A}nything in 3D medical images, driven by medical terminologies as \textbf{T}ext prompts, termed as \textbf{\model{}}.
+Our main contributions are three-fold: (i) We construct the first multimodal knowledge tree on human anatomy, including \textbf{6502 anatomical terminologies}; Then, we build the largest and most comprehensive segmentation dataset for training, collecting over \textbf{22K 3D scans} from \textbf{72 datasets}, across \textbf{497 classes}, with careful standardization on both image and label space; (ii) We propose to inject medical knowledge into a text encoder via contrastive learning and formulate a large-vocabulary segmentation model that can be prompted by medical terminologies in text form. (iii) We train \textbf{\model{}-Nano} (110M parameters) and \textbf{\model{}-Pro} (447M parameters). \textbf{\model{}-Pro} achieves comparable performance to 72 nnU-Nets---the strongest specialist models trained on each dataset (over 2.2B parameters combined)---over 497 categories.
+Compared with the interactive approach MedSAM, \model{}-Pro consistently outperforms across all 7 human body regions with +7.1\% average Dice Similarity Coefficient (DSC) improvement, while showing enhanced scalability and robustness.
+On 2 external~(cross-center) datasets, \model{}-Pro achieves higher performance than all baselines (+3.7\% average DSC), demonstrating superior generalization ability.